avetica/moodle-block_mambo/README.txt

 ## Changelog

-See github for the complete history, major changes in versions we will list below
+See Git for the complete history, major changes in versions we will list below